AnalogJ/scrutiny/CONTRIBUTING.md

 Depending on the functionality you are adding, you may need to setup a development environment for 1 or more projects.

+# Devcontainer
+Devcontainer configurations are available to build and run Scrutiny (WebUI and Collector) in a fully isolated environment.
+When opening the project with vscode, choose "Reopen in Container".
+Three configurations are available depending on your container runtime and setup: docker, docker-rootless, and podman.

 # Modifying the Scrutiny Backend Server (API)

 1. install the [Go runtime](https://go.dev/doc/install) (v1.25)